Playing Bridge to Raise Funds

 Fundraising isn’t limited to contributing sanction fees or direct donations, though.
 Things like bridge lessons and raffles or even just a simple online donation to your local team go a long way in this fight.

-For 2020, sanction fees from games held in Virtual Clubs on the weekend of The Longest Day (Sat-Sun., June 20-21) will be donated.
+For 2021, sanction fees from games held in Virtual Clubs on the weekend of The Longest Day (Sat-Sun., June 19-20) will be donated.
 To learn more about Virtual Clubs, visit acbl.org/virtual.
+Clubs who have returned to face to face play can choose their Longest Day during the week of June 20-27, 2021.
+Please follow CDC guidelines and recommendations from local health officials when participating with